EntelectChallenge/2015-SpaceInvaders-Bot-Python/README.md

 The easiest way to compile is to open a Command Prompt, change to your bot folder and run `compile.bat`.
 This will use SetupTools to fetch your dependencies and build your bot.
 For details on using SetupTools see the section below...

 ## Run
-Once you have compiled you can do a basic test of the bot by simply launching a Command Prompt, changing to the bot directory and running `run.bat`.
+Once you have compiled you can do a basic test of the bot by simply launching a Command Prompt, changing to the bot directory and running `run.bat output`.
 This will use the example state and map files in the output folder.

 ## SetupTools
 If you wish to use 3rd party library dependencies you should include ez_setup.py from [SetupTools](https://pypi.python.org/pypi/setuptools) with your project.